Spring 2022 Political Economy (PE) Seminar Information:

-Time and place: Mondays 12:30 PM to 2:00 PM in 223 Moses Hall and virtually (if noted under individual seminar date).
-The Zoom links to virtual seminars will be sent via email closer to the seminar date.
+Time and place: Mondays 12:30 to 2:00 PM in 223 Moses Hall and virtually (if noted under individual seminar date).
+If virtual, the Zoom links to virtual seminars will be sent via email closer to the seminar date.
 To be added to the PE Seminar Mailing List, please contact Kristie Dinh.

 The Political Economy Seminar focuses on formal and quantitative work in the political economy field, including formal political theory.

-- September 20: Mattias Polborn (Vanderbilt) – Virtually via Zoom (link will be provided via email, do not go to the building location)
+- February 28: Pia Raffler (Harvard), Virtually via Zoom (link will be provided via email, do not go to the building location)

 Fall 2021 Political Economy Research Lunch (PERL) Seminar Information: